 - Check the change logs to identify the changes in the new version.

 You can identify the new changes through the change logs available on the Exasol Downloads portal.
 The change logs are visible under each version for the Exasol

 7.0release cycle.
 For example, if you check the change log for Exasol 7.1.5, you will find the new changes introduced in Exasol 7.1.5 from Exasol 7.1.4.
 If you want to know about changes introduced between your version and the one you are updating to, you must check change logs for all the interim releases.

 - Avoid updating during a crucial release/event time and evaluate how critical this update is for your business.

 - Always plan a backup of the data and BucketFS (see BucketFS).
-The backed up data will be used in case of:
+The backed up data will be used in the following scenarios:

 - When you also have OS with the database changes in the new Exasol version.
 In this scenario, update includes a fresh installation followed by restoring data from your old Exasol version.